 Ground Floor, Civic Centre 3

-Please copy to your local Kirklees councillor who may be one of the following:
+Your local Kirklees councillor may be one of the following:

 When our new MP, Simon Reevell made his maiden speech to the House of Commons he said: "Although it is interesting to note the achievements of the famous, the real